 This will be an experiential workshop!

-Participants will be engaged to draw, paint and sculpt a variety of art therapeutic exercises that help them to identify and express thoughts, feelings, conflicts, strengths and increase confidence, self-esteem and coping skills.
+As a participant you are invited to draw, paint and sculpt a variety of art therapeutic exercises that helps you to identify and express thoughts, feelings, conflicts, strengths and increase confidence, self-esteem and coping skills.

 Upon successful completion of the workshop, each participant would receive: